RFID in Supply Chains

 What are RFID vending machines?

 RFID vending machines are automated systems that incorporate RFID technology to streamline and enhance the vending experience.
-These machines utilize RFID tags to enable secure transactions and provide real-time inventory tracking.
+These machines utilize RFID tags and labels to enable secure transactions and provide real-time inventory tracking.

 In healthcare for instance, vending machines are deployed by medical device manufacturers to securely distribute medical supplies and equipment, ensuring accurate charging inventory management with their hospital customers.